joshp23/namesilo_ddns/README.md

-namesilo_ddns
+# namesilo_ddns
 Dynamic DNS record update with NameSilo.

-This is a Bash script that will update Namesilo's DNS record for when the host IP address has changed, so long as OpenVPN is not running.
+This is a Bash script that will update Namesilo's DNS record when a host IP address has changed, so long as OpenVPN is not running.
 Set this script to run as cronjob in your system for automated updates.

 Tested in Fedora 23, CentOS 7, and Ubuntu 14.04+.
-Prerequisites:
+## Prerequisites:

     Generate API key in the “api manager” at Namesilo